ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - (11) The client instance [uses the new access token](#use-access-token) to call the RS.

-- (12) The RS determines if the new token is sufficient for the request by examining the token, potentially [calling the AS](#introspection).
+- (12) The RS determines if the new token is sufficient for the request.
+    The means of the RS determining this access are out of scope of this specification, but some options are discussed in
+    {{I-D.draft-ietf-gnap-resource-servers}}.

 - (13) The client instance [disposes of the token](#revoke-access-token) once the client instance has completed its access of the RS and no longer needs the token.